milliluk/mame/README.md

 - [ ] Add DEBUGCONTROL port and frame and cycle counts
 - [ ] Do not break into MAME debugger on launch (use ~)
 - [ ] Improved mouse cursor hiding on Windows
-- [ ] Optionally enable old Western Digital floppy code (less accurate but much faster for dev cycles)
 - [ ] Build a subset of CoCo-related drivers as "mametiny"
-- [ ] Include Visual Studio build files: /build/projects/windows/mametiny/vs2015/mametiny.sln
+- [ ] Include Visual Studio build files: /build/projects/windows/mametiny/vs2017/mametiny.sln

-Checked boxes indicates patch accepted into main MAME code base.
+Checked boxes indicates patches accepted into the main MAME code base.

 ### Developer Enhancements